 Hypertensive diseases of pregnancy, including eclampsia and pre-eclampsia, are the second leading cause of maternal death in LMICs8.
 MNCH program managers may want to evaluate whether multi-month dispensing is appropriate in some cases.
 Two commodities may be appropriate for multi-month dispensing and/or distribution at the community level via home visits.
-Low-dose aspirin is an oftenoverlooked clinical intervention to assist in preventing severe pre-eclampsia.
+Low-dose aspirin is an often-overlooked clinical intervention for women at risk of developing pre-eclampsia to assist in preventing the condition.
 In populations with low dietary calcium intake, daily calcium supplementation is recommended for pregnant women to reduce the risk of pre-eclampsia9.